Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 But when you look at traffic by states, it tells a different story.
-California, which was the first state to issue a shelter-in-place order, accounts for the largest share of traffic by state at 14% — more than double the traffic from most states.
-This was followed by Florida at around 9%, and Texas and New York — both at 8%.
+California, which was the first state to issue a shelter-in-place order, accounts for the largest share of traffic by state at 13% — more than double the traffic from most states.
+This was followed by Florida at around 11%, and Texas and New York — both at 8%

 Organic traffic to coronavirus business loans pages by state

 Florida might not be as large, but it is heavily dependent on retail and tourism, and has an older-than-average population than most states.
-Because of this, Oxford Economics predicts it will be one of the hardest hit states in the country.

 How much are small businesses receiving through the Paycheck Protection Program?

 While loans through the Paycheck Protection Program can run as high as $10 million, less than half of 1% received a loan over $1 million, according to SBA approval numbers as of May 31, 2021, when the most recent round of the PPP ended.

 Most PPP loans were on the smaller end, with the majority of small businesses receiving $50,000 or less.
 The average loan size for all PPP approved loans is around $67,647.
 The loan size has decreased over time with an average approved loan size of $41,560 in 2021 alone.

 Amount of funding small businesses got through the PPP